JohnMurray/johnmurray_io_old/blogs/2013/03/13/Nothing-is-Interesting.md

 on this.
 What have you done in the past, have you found something that truly interests you and if so what was it?
 Or, alternatively, do you find youself in a similar position with no real solution or do you even consider this to be a problem?
-Tweet you're comments at `#nothingisinteresting`.
-Let's start a conversation and see where it leads us.
-That is, if anyone finds this interesting...